NEONScience/NEON-Data-Skills/tutorials-in-development/DI-remote-sensing-R/day4_thursday/data-fusion.md

 ![ ]({{ site.baseurl }}/images/rfigs/institute-materials/day4_thursday/data-fusion/explore-ndvi-1.png)

-    # this is a nice bimodal data set, so let's just take the top 1/3 of the data
+    # this is a nice bimodal dataset, so let's just take the top 1/3 of the data
     # or manually calculate the top third
     thresholds$greenRange <- all.data.stats["NDVI","Max."] - all.data.stats["NDVI","Min."]
     thresholds$greenThresh <- all.data.stats["NDVI","Max."] - (thresholds$greenRange/3)